GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 3 Actions

 **Effect**: You project a wave of phantasmal energy 10 yards in a line.
 It is up to .5 foot wide and 1 yard tall.
 Everything in the line is subject to a necrotic attack, which is resolved in the order of nearest (to point of origin) to farthest.
-For each creature other than one of an exlcuded type mentioned below which has been successfully wounded by this spell, the attack gains a +1 bonus.
+For each creature other than one of an excluded type mentioned below which has been successfully wounded by this spell, the attack gains a +1 bonus.
 A creature killed as a result of this spell (including a failed incapacitation save caused by the spell) provides a further +1 to further attacks in the same instance of this spell.
 A creature of undeath successfully struck by this spell loses additional points of undeath equal to the spell's tier.

 Excluded creatures include Constructs, Elementals, Ephemera, Fiends, and Undead.
 These creatures still suffer an attack (with any accrued bonuses) but do not contribute any additional bonus to further attacks from the spell, even if destroyed this way.